Scholar Retreat

 submit abstract

-Meeting Structure
+Forum Structure

-The meeting structure has been developed over years of experience.
+The structure of the forum has been developed over years of experience.

 • Participants have approximately 45 minutes, depending on the number of participants, for their presentation and discussion.
 The presentation is meant as a conversation start and should last about twenty minutes briefly covering background information and areas that are new or need further input.
 This should be structured in such a way as to lead to a lively discussion.
 Participants are encouraged to interrupt to ask questions or start discussions.

-• A MAXIMUM of 5 slide equivalents per presentation is allowed (Power point slides should not contain more than one graph or gel per slide and no more than 5 bullet points to stress the points being made by the presenter.)
+• A MAXIMUM of 2 slide equivalents per presentation is allowed (Power point slides should not contain more than one graph or gel per slide and no more than 5 bullet points to stress the points being made by the presenter.)
 We appreciate cooperation with the spirit of this guideline.
 Handouts are welcome but should be distributed before sessions.

 • Everyone is expected to actively participate in every session and discussions.

-• The time spent at the meeting is relatively short, so please be familiar with papers received prior to the meeting.
+• The time spent at the forum is relatively short, so please be familiar with papers received prior to arrival.

-• It is very important that you commit to all sessions of the 2 days of meetings.
+• It is very important that you commit to all sessions of the 2 days of the forum.

 Forbeck Scholars Participation